Crystoffar/sp21-cse110-lab1/index.md

 - Me
 - Myself
 - I

-Let's look at the stuff I need to do for this User Page
+Let's look at the stuff I needed to complete for this User Page
 - [x] Pictures
 - [x] Links
 - [x] Headings